 What documents do I need?

-You will need to take the following documents with you when you visit your nearest Japanese embassy to apply for a working holiday visa:
+Remember to take the following documents with you when you visit the nearest Japanese embassy:

 A short paragraph explaining why you want to work and live in Japan